marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

   between FRE and PRE is that FRE only considers expressions that are computed on all paths leading to the redundant computation.
   This analysis is faster than PRE, though it exposes fewer redundancies.
-  This flag is enabled by default at :option:`-O` and higher.
+  This flag is enabled by default at :option:`-O1` and higher.

 .. option:: -ftree-phiprop

   Perform hoisting of loads from conditional pointers on trees.
-This pass is enabled by default at :option:`-O` and higher.
+This pass is enabled by default at :option:`-O1` and higher.

 .. option:: -fhoist-adjacent-loads